iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.43.0/report.md

 > Trying to prove my identity with this app was a nightmare.
 Whenever I got to the point to upload an image, for sending photo id, to take a photo or upload a video, nothing happened when i tapped the camera icon!
 Seems certain random aspects of things on PHE/NHS apps don't seem to work on a Huawei P20!
 In the end i had to complete the registration process using an old SAMSUNG phone!
 BEyond that, everything seems fine.<br> :date: __2020-12-09 14:45:05__

-> Still can't organise a repeat prescription on this app really annoying 👎<br> :date: __2020-12-04 10:24:14__

-> Basic software! temperamental - it crashes often, which is rather annoying.
-Reflects how bad the healthcare system is, unfortunately.
-We expect much, much more & we should be getting it!!
-The app is nothing special, no features to help patients be informed & take action regarding our own health.
-My advice is to avoid the app.
-Use ya Internet browser to access your records via systmonline (sign up required).
-"C'mon developers where's ya spunk?
-Whats soo hard? (not me...)
-Get with the program!"<br> :date: __2020-12-03 11:31:34__

 #### 1-star reviews